-Hi, my name is Randy Williams, welcome to my first ever blog.
+Hi, my name is Randy Williams, welcome to my first ever blog post.

-Today, I spend about a third of my time working construction.
-The rest of my work consists of energy auditing and residential inspection.
-I’m in 500 houses a year.
+Today, I spend about two-thirds of my time working construction.
+The rest of my work consists of energy auditing and building diagnostics.
+I’m in about 100 houses in the typical year.
 I get to see the good, bad and the ugly.
 It’s interesting how different people actually live in their homes.
 I’ve been in homes where I had to watch where I stepped, and others that could have been on the cover of a magazine.
 I love my job.

 I am starting this blog to address a few things: the building science, the energy costs of owning or renting a home, and good building techniques and materials that can make a difference in the durability of a home.
 My hope is that both the casual homeowner and building professional will be able to learn something.

 There are lots of resources and intelligent people talking about these subjects.
-Some of my favorites are Martin Holliday from Green Building Adviser, You Tube’s Matt Risinger, and Joseph Lstiburek from the Building Science Corp.
+Some of my favorites are Martin Holliday from Green Building Adviser, Matt Risinger’s Build Show Network featuring Steven Baczek and Jake Bruton, The BS and Beer Show with Michael Maines, Travis Brungardt, Emily Mottram and Kiley Jacques, and Joseph Lstiburek from the Building Science Corp.
 These people mostly deal with the nation as a whole.
 I want to address building in a northern climate.
-We have challenges, such as dealing with extremely cold temperatures, that Florida or Texas do not.
+We have challenges that other parts of the country don’t have.